 Now access the info.php file in the web browser using your system IP address.

-You have a running LAMP environment on your Debian 10 Buster Linux system.
+This tutorial helped you to setup LAMP environment on a Debian 10 Buster Linux system.